 - The end where a 10-year-old Boba Fett is seen picking up his father's helmet.

 - Shmi Skywalker's death.
-She's been captured by Sand People, tortured to near death, and dies in the hands of her son, just managing to get out "I... love..." before dying.
-And people wonder why Anakin's so messed up.
-You could totally understand why Anakin would do what he did next (even though it was horrible itself) after having his mother die in his arms like that.
-Anakin's utterly broken plea of "Stay with me, mom."
+She's been captured by Tusken Raiders, tortured to near death, and dies in her son's arms, just managing to get out "I... love..." before dying.
+Anakin's utterly broken plea for her stay with him complete with trembling jaw and watering eyes...
 Anyone who has ever lost a parent will know his sorrow.

 - "Across The Stars."
 The credits version even more so, which segues into a mournful rendition of Anakin's theme from Phantom Menace before ending with the ominous bass strains of "the Imperial March."